simonvdknaap/simonvdknaap.github.io/_pages/cv.md

 ======
 * 2021 - 2023: Student Ambassador
   * University of Amsterdam
-  * Duties includes: Presenting at high schools, preparation for open campus days, answering questions
+  * Tasks included: Presenting at high schools, preparation for and presenting on open campus days, answering questions

 Skills
 ======